IOS: Update history and schedule

 Apple provides major updates to the iOS operating system annually.
 Since iOS 5, the primary method of delivery has been over-the-air.
 Updates are also available using iTunes on older versions of macOS and Windows, using Finder on macOS starting with macOS Catalina, and using the Apple Devices app on Windows starting with Windows 10 version 22H2.

 The device checks an XML-based PLIST file on mesu.apple.com for updates.
 Updates are delivered as unencrypted ZIP files.
 Updates are checked for regularly, and are downloaded and installed automatically if enabled.
 Otherwise, the user can install them manually or are prompted to allow automatic installation overnight if plugged in and connected to Wi-Fi.

 iPod Touch users originally had to pay for system software updates due to accounting rules that designated it not a "subscription device" like the iPhone or Apple TV, causing many iPod Touch owners not to update.
 In September 2009, a change in accounting rules won tentative approval, affecting Apple's earnings and stock price, and allowing iPod Touch updates to be delivered free of charge.

 Apple significantly extended the cycle of updates for iOS-supported devices over the years.
-The iPhone (1st generation) and iPhone 3G only received two iOS updates, while later models had support for five, six, and seven years.
+The iPhone (1st generation) and iPhone 3G only received two major iOS updates, while later models had support for three to seven major updates.